Uday K. Mehta

-Uday K Mehta is an Indian Film producer and writer who works in Kannada cinema.
+Uday K. Mehta is an Indian Film producer and writer who works in Kannada cinema.

 Career

-Uday K Mehta started his career as a film producer in 2009 with his film Ravana.
-After this Mehta produced a Kannada film Krishnan Love Story in 2010.
+Mehta started his career as a film producer in 2009 with his film Ravana.
+After this he produced a Kannada film Krishnan Love Story in 2010.
 The film was a box office hit.

-In 2013 Mehta produced Bachchan, starring Sudeep, Jagapathi Babu and Bhavana.

-In 2016, Mehta produced another Kannada romantic film Krishna-Rukku.
+In 2013 Mehta produced Bachchan, starring Sudeep, Jagapathi Babu and Bhavana, and in 2016, he produced another Kannada romantic film Krishna-Rukku.

 In 2019.
 Uday Mehta produced Brahmachari, a comedy-drama film starring Sathish Ninasam and Aditi Prabhudeva.
 He also wrote the script for this film.
 Brahmachari is the sequel to Mehta's 2014 Kannada film Love in Mandya.
 In the same year Mehta produced Sinnga starring Chiranjeevi Sarja, Aditi Prabhudeva.